 - Divorce Is Temporary: Averted.
-While relations between Ann and Alain seems to be more than good (specially when it comes about their children), one of the plot points is Ann getting over with her marriage and finally dating other man than her ex-husband.
+While relations between Anne and Alain seem to be solid (especially when it comes to their children), one of the plot points is Anne getting over her marriage and finally dating other men.

 - Drugs Are Bad: Inverted.
-There is a children-parents lecture by Fair Cop, but both teens and their parents either ridicule it or like Lola and her mother - argue about why each of them should stop smoking weed.
-Then the same cop, being from anti-drug unit, doesn't take any consequences for weed possesion and smoking from Ann's friends.
-More - he smokes with them.
+There is a children-parents lecture by a Fair Cop, but both the teens and their parents either ridicule it or, like Lola and her mother, argue about why each of them should stop smoking weed.
+Then the same cop, despite being from an anti-drug unit, doesn't bust Anne's friends for smoking—rather, he smokes with them.

 - Foreign Queasine: One of the stereotypes played hard with the English households visited by the students.

-- Foreign Remake: From a French Dramedy about the struggles between parents and their growing up kids into a Lighter and Softer teen-comedy.
+- Foreign Remake: From a French Dramedy about the struggles between parents and their maturing children into a Lighter and Softer American teen-comedy.